odradev/styks/README.md

 Security roles:

 - `AdminRole` - manages roles of other accounts,
-- `ConfigManagerRole` - manages configuration of the contract.
+- `ConfigManagerRole` - manages configuration of the contract,
+- `GuardianRole` - emergency operations (pause/unpause, key revocation).

+Advanced security features:

+- **Key Ring**: Multi-key allowlist with time-bounded validity for zero-downtime key rotation.
+- **Pause Circuit Breaker**: Immediate halt capability for emergencies.
+- **On-Chain Events**: Audit trail for key management and pause operations.
+- **Function Name Enforcement**: Validates the Blocky guest function name.
+- **Monotonic Timestamp**: Anti-replay protection per price feed.

+For detailed documentation on these features, see [docs/KEY_RING_PAUSE_EVENTS.md](docs/KEY_RING_PAUSE_EVENTS.md).

 Note:
-- Anyone can submit signed data via `report_signed_prices`, but only data that is correctly signed with `public_key`, produced by the expected `wasm_hash`, and whose timestamp is within `timestamp_tolerance` will be forwarded to the feed.
+- Anyone can submit signed data via `report_signed_prices`, but only data that is correctly signed with an active key in the key ring (or `public_key` if ring is empty), produced by the expected `wasm_hash`, matches the expected function name, has a monotonically increasing timestamp, and whose timestamp is within `timestamp_tolerance` will be forwarded to the feed.
 - The `StyksBlockySupplier` contract must have the `PriceSupplierRole` assigned in the `StyksPriceFeed` contract in order to be able to post the prices there.